sc14jw/optional/README.md

   opt.GetValue() // testStruct{}
   ```

-  The "WithDefaultValue" method will attempt to preserve run-time thread safety through reflection panicing, should the incorrect type be passed as a parameter.
+  The "WithDefaultValue" method will attempt to preserve run-time thread safety through reflection panicking, should the incorrect type be passed as a parameter.